La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 jitfa
 : $x_1$ (proposition) is false

-Where to use **du'u** and where to use **nu**?
-You may look into the dictionary:
+When should you use **du'u** and when should you use **nu**?
+You may consult the dictionary:

 - The label _(du'u)_ or _(proposition)_ marks places where **du'u** is recommended.
 - The label _(nu)_ or _(event)_ marks places where **nu** is recommended.

-If by mistake you use **nu** instead of **du'u** you will still be understood.
-But usually people speaking fluent Lojban distinguish these particles.
+If you mistakenly use **nu** instead of **du'u**, you will still be understood.
+However, fluent Lojban speakers typically distinguish between these particles.

 ### Indirect questions

 > **mi djuno le du'u ma kau tadni la .lojban.**
 > _I know who is studying Lojban._

 This is called an indirect question.
-The word _who_ here is not a request for information, there's no question mark.
-The answer is presumed.
-In fact you yourself know the answer to the question _Who is learning Lojban?_
+The word _who_ here is not a request for information, and there is no question mark.
+The answer is presumed, and in fact, you yourself know the answer to the question _Who is learning Lojban?_

-**kau** is an interjection that we put after a question word telling that its an indirect question.
+**kau** is an interjection that we put after a question word to indicate it's an indirect question.

 If I ask you the question **ma tadni la .lojban.**, you know what value to fill in the **ma** slot with: **la .kevin.** So you could just say